GoogleCloudPlatform/click-to-deploy/k8s/wordpress/README.md

 To delete the resources, use the expanded manifest file used for the installation.

-Run `kubectl` on the expanded manifest file:
+Run `kubectl` on the expanded manifest file

 ```shell
 kubectl delete -f ${APP_INSTANCE_NAME}_manifest.yaml --namespace $NAMESPACE